DFE-Digital/npq-registration/docs/data_model.md

 - Facilitate efficient data storage and retrieval.
 - Enable the business logic of the application by structuring data relationships.
-- Support data integrity, scalability, and performance optimization.
+- Support data integrity, scalability, and performance optimisation.

 ## 3. Entity-Relationship Diagram (ERD)